aspensprotocol/sdk/README.md

 # Apsens CLI

-a REPL style CLI to interact with an Aspens Market Stack
+a REPL style CLI to interact with an Aspens Markets Stack

 ## Getting Started